top of page

 This balanced representation of EBU members and AMWA members ensures that the outputs are practical, interoperable, and globally relevant.

-Four Tracks
+Four JT-DMF Tracks

-1. End-to-End Synchronisation Model
+1. JT-DMF End-to-End Synchronisation Working Group

 Creating a unified model for timing and synchronization across dynamic, distributed facilities.

-2. Compute Resources Management
+2. JT-DMF Compute Resources Management Working Group

 Defining how compute, storage, networking, and specialized media functions can be provisioned, orchestrated, scaled, and released.

-3. Flow Discovery & Connection
+3. JT-DMF Flow Connection Working Group

 Establishing how media flows are discovered, described, negotiated, and connected within a dynamic environment.